Table of Contents

 JWT (JSON Web Tokens)

-- Secure way to transmit data
+- A secure way to transmit data

 - Commonly used for stateless authentication